-Category 4 incidents Action By whom Communication and logging follow through In lesson time: On call contacted who liaise with a member of SLT Out of lesson time: SLT contacted to coordinate.
+Category 4 incidents Action By whom Communication and logging follow Being in possession of drugs/alcohol In lesson time: On call contacted who liaise with a member of SLT Out of lesson time: SLT contacted to coordinate.
 The student will be checked by a qualified school first aider and further medical attention sought as a priority if necessary.
 Parents informed.
 Liaison with school police officer if appropriate The student may be searched following the searching protocol CCTV checked Statements taken Fixed term exclusion Reintegration meeting Referral to Inclusion CPOMS log Referral to school police officer YLC or SLT report on return to school/PSP SLT Line Manager alongside the YLC.
-Agreement from the Deputy Headteacher is required before referral to the Headteacher for sign off.
-Parental contact initially - recorded on CPOMS Statements taken Written record of search - recorded on CPOMS Written record of contact with school police officer- recorded on CPOMS Written record of medical check and follow up - recorded on CPOMS SIMS log Parental letter Parent reintegration meeting FTE paperwork complete CPOMS check before FTE decision Failure to inform staff of the existence of an offensive weapon on the school site.
+Agreement from the Deputy Headteacher is required before referral to the Headteacher for sign off. through Parental contact initially - recorded on CPOMS Statements taken Written record of search - recorded on CPOMS Written record of contact with school police officer- recorded on CPOMS Written record of medical check and follow up - recorded on CPOMS SIMS log Parental letter Parent reintegration meeting FTE paperwork complete CPOMS check before FTE decision Failure to inform staff of the existence of an offensive weapon on the school site.
 In lesson time: On call contacted who liaise with a member of SLT Out of lesson time: SLT contacted to coordinate.
 Parents informed.
 Liaison with school police officer if appropriate The student may be searched following the searching protocol CCTV checked Statements taken Fixed term exclusion Reintegration meeting Referral to Inclusion CPOMS log Referral to school police officer YLC or SLT report on return to school/PSP SLT Line Manager alongside the YLC.
 Agreement from the Deputy Headteacher is required before referral to the Headteacher for sign off.
-Parental contact initially - recorded on CPOMS Statements taken Written record of search - recorded on CPOMS Written record of contact with school police officer - recorded on CPOMS Logged on SIMS Parental letter Parent reintegration meeting FTE paperwork complete CPOMS check before FTE decision made Incidents of fighting inside or outside the school. ents of fighting inside or In lesson time, On Call contacted.
-Student removed from Statements taken Logged on SIMS FTE paperwork complete Parental letter Parent reintegration meeting CPOMS check before FTE decision made Intoxication with drugs or alcohol on the school site In lesson time: On call contacted who liaise with a member of SLT Out of lesson time: SLT contacted to coordinate.
+Parental contact initially - recorded on CPOMS Statements taken Written record of search - recorded on CPOMS Written record of contact with school police officer - recorded on CPOMS Logged on SIMS Parental letter Parent reintegration meeting FTE paperwork complete CPOMS check before FTE decision made Incidents of fighting inside or outside the school.
+In lesson time, On Call contacted.
+Student removed from lesson to member of SLT or YLC.
+Out of lesson, SLT contacted to coordinate.
+Medical check if necessary.
+Statements taken CCTV checked Fixed term exclusion Reintegration meeting Referral to Inclusion CPOMS log Referral to school police officer YLC or SLT report on return to school/PSP SLT Line Manager alongside the YLC.
+Agreement from the Deputy Headteacher is required before referral to the Headteacher for sign off.
+Statements taken Logged on SIMS FTE paperwork complete Parental letter Parent reintegration meeting CPOMS check before FTE decision made Intoxication with drugs or alcohol on the school site In lesson time: On call contacted who liaise with a member of SLT Out of lesson time: SLT contacted to coordinate.
 The student will be checked by a qualified school first aider and further medical attention sought as a priority if necessary.
 Parents informed.
 Liaison with school police officer if appropriate The student may be searched following the searching protocol CCTV checked SLT Line Manager alongside the YLC.
 Agreement from the Deputy Headteacher is required before referral to the Headteacher for sign off.
 Parental contact initially - recorded on CPOMS Statements taken Written record of search - recorded on CPOMS Written record of contact with school police officer- recorded on CPOMS Written record of medical check and follow up - recorded on CPOMS SIMS log